-- (1) For the purposes of this Act, a transaction with a specimen of a species shall mean purchase, bidding, acquisition with the aim to receive income, sale, keeping at a place of sale, storage facilities or warehouses of the place of sale and other premises linked to the place of sale, transportation with the aim to sell, offer to sell or any other manner of use for the purposes of receiving income.
+- (1) For the purposes of this Act, a transaction with a specimen of a species means purchase, bidding, acquisition with the aim to receive income, sale, keeping at a place of sale, storage facilities or warehouses of the place of sale and other premises linked to the place of sale, transportation with the aim to sell, offer to sell or any other manner of use for the purposes of receiving income.

-[RT I 2008, 34, 211 entry into force 01.08.2008] - (2) Transactions with specimens of species in the protected categories I, II and III, except their brood reared in artificial conditions, are prohibited. - (21) Transactions with the following specimens, except for their offspring born in artificial conditions or if the specimens have been killed or removed from the wild in a legal manner, are prohibited:

-1) wild bird species and their clearly distinguishable body parts or products manufactured therefrom;

-- 2) living or dead specimens of the fauna specified in point a of Annex IX and of the flora specified in point b of Annex IV of Council Directive 92/43/EEC on the conservation of natural habitats and of wild fauna and flora, and their clearly distinguishable body parts or products manufactured therefrom.
+[RT I 2008, 34, 211 entry into force 01.08.2008] - (2) Transactions with specimens of species in the protected categories I, II and III, except their brood reared in artificial conditions, are prohibited. - (21) Transactions with the following specimens, except for their offspring born in artificial conditions or if the specimens have been killed or removed from the wild in a legal manner, are prohibited: - 1) wild bird species and their clearly distinguishable body parts or products manufactured therefrom; - 2) living or dead specimens of the fauna specified in point a of Annex IX and of the flora specified in point b of Annex IV to Council Directive 92/43/EEC, and their clearly distinguishable body parts or products manufactured therefrom.

-[RT I 2009, 53, 359 entry into force 21.11.2009] - (3) Possession of specimens of species in the protected category I and transactions involving such specimens will be recorded in the environmental register. - (4) The procedure for registration specified in subsection (3) of this section will be established by a regulation of the Minister of the Environment. - (5) The seller must issue a document certifying origin regarding specimens of species entered in Annexes A and B to Council Regulation (EC) No 338/97, except in the event of sale of foodstuffs, cosmetics products and medicinal products, and the document must set out the following:
+- (3) Possession of specimens of species in the protected category I and transactions involving such specimens will be recorded in the environmental register. - (4) The procedure for registration specified in subsection (3) of this section will be established by a regulation of the minister responsible for the field. - (5) The seller must issue a document certifying origin regarding specimens of species entered in Annexes A and B to Council Regulation (EC) No 338/97, except in the event of sale of foodstuffs, cosmetics products and medicinal products, and the document must set out the following: